kremznerg/odin-recipes2/README.md

 # odin-recipes2
-Build a basic recipe website to practie html elements.
+A basic recipe website to practice html and git.